 Are you thinking of visiting Slovenia for the first time?
-Yet, still after reading many articles about this beautiful place you are not sure what to expect.
+Yet, still after reading many articles about this beautiful country you are not sure what to expect?
 We came up with five crucial mistakes which can be avoided on your first time trip to Slovenia.

 Don’t mix Slovenia and Slovakia

 Slovenian people are very nice and friendly, especially to tourists.
 But there is almost nothing more they dislike than someone referring to Slovenia as Slovakia.
 True, the names might sound similar.
 But these are two different countries.
 And guess what – they don’t even border with each other.
 The confusion of the two states has happened many times, sometimes even on the very formal level.
 After being an independent country for solid 25 years, Slovenians simply cannot understand “where is the problem”?

 We don’t want to get involved into comparing the two countries.
 Just keep in mind our friendly advice.
 And everyone will be happy! 🙂

 Russian won’t get you very far (Na zdravje! excluded)

 Slovenia has been a meeting area of the Slavic, Germanic, Romance, and Uralic linguistic and cultural regions.
 Which makes it the most complex meeting point of languages in Europe.
 The official and national language of Slovenia is Slovene, which is spoken by a large majority of the population.
 Even though some of the words might be similar to Russian, Czech, Slovak (or maybe even to Polish), most people in Slovenia don’t speak these languages.
 To have a better experience or even a bit of conversation with the kind locals, you can do what the well prepared travelers do – write down and learn some basic Slovene words.

 In the bigger cities (eg. Ljubljana) you will be fine with using English.
 But still, locals might appreciate and be impressed with few Slovene words.